 Tips for road cycling in Cornwall

-We recommend bringing a car with you when cycling in Cornwall.
-The area is very rural so a car will enable you to travel to various points to start your ride.
-If you prefer to fly, consider hiring a car at the airport.
+We recommend bringing a car with you when you want to tackle the roads and bike paths of Cornwall.
+The area is very rural, so a car will enable you to travel to various points to start your ride.
+If you prefer to fly, do consider hiring a car at the airport.

 Cornwall is recognised as the warmest place in Great Britain and it can get very hot and crowded in June, July and August.
 We think May and September would probably be the best months for cycling holidays in Cornwall.

 Consider your gearing before you arrive.
 It really is hilly!
 It would also be worth reading these tips for cycling in the Yorkshire Dales.
 While the two regions are very different to look at, they are both hilly and rural so many of the suggestions will be relevant.